 Submission procedures: All essays must be between 500-700 words, based on the prompt, and submitted electronically on Academicworks.
 Essays should be double-spaced, in 12-point type, using Word software (or a comparable word-processing program).
-Please fill out all required fields in the Academicworks general application.
+Please fill out all required fields in the general application.
 Title your essay “Thespian Democracyworks Essay.”
-All participants will receive an auto-reply confirming receipt of their essay; semi-finalists will be contacted by e-mail after the essay review process is completed, around February 9th.
-The winner and runners-up will be chosen by February 15.
+All participants will receive an auto-reply confirming receipt of their essay; semi-finalists will be contacted by e-mail after the essay review process is completed, around February 8.
+The winner and runners-up will contacted February 11.

 Rights: Your essay is protected by copyright from the moment it is created.
 By submitting to the Educational Theatre Association, you are agreeing to allow EdTA to publish your essay in print and online.

 The Deadline for submission is February 1, 2019.